bodejan/smile-gan/README.md

 - **Process**: Careful examination of each image to assign accurate emotional labels.
 - **Results**: Labels for the created images are available in [labels.csv](img/train/labels.csv).

+*The file [labeler.py](labeler.py) helps you to label images stored in your image folder.
+Progress is automatically saved.
+(Tested on Mac)*

 ### 3. Average Vector Calculation

 - **Objective**: Compute the average vector for each emotion based on the labels and corresponding vectors.